dominicpereira92/New-Author-Guidelines/how_to_record_a_video.md

-<h1 style="color:red;">How to Record a Video
+<h1 style="text-decoration: underline; color:brown"> How to Record a Video

-<h5 style="color:black;">In this video we will look at the steps for recording great videos!
+<h4 style="color:black; font-family:Franklin Gothic Demi Cond;"> In this video we will look at the steps for recording great videos!
 Let's get started.

 {% raw %}